WooCommerce Product Options 1

-WooCommerce variations vs product options, including pros and cons
+WooCommerce variations, product options, and their pros and cons

-Out of the box, WooCommerce doesn’t support product options.
-If you want this feature on your 🛒 store, you’ll need a plugin.
+Out of the box, WooCommerce doesn’t really support product options too well.
+If you want this feature in your store, you’ll need a plugin.

 For that reason, you’ll want to carefully consider whether you even need product options in the first place.
-To that end, let’s consider the pros and cons of both variations and WooCommerce product options.
+To that end, let’s consider the pros and cons of both “variations” (native in WooCommerce) and custom product options.

 🎛️ Variations